 Or link to existing content

-This feature allows you to add internal links.
-Type a word or keyword related to the page or post you want to hyperlink in the Search field.
-WordPress will automatically display pages and posts containing those words …
+This feature lets you create internal links.
+Begin typing a word or keyword phrase related to the text you want to hyperlink in the Search box.
+WordPress will automatically begin looking for posts and pages containing those words …

-(Enter the search term to find related pages and posts)
+(Type in the search term to display related posts and pages)

-Select the post or page you want to link to, and the item’s URL automatically gets added to the URL section …
+Select the post or page you would like to link to, and the item’s URL automatically gets inserted into the fields in the destination URL section …

-(Select the page or post you would like to link to in your content)
+(Click on the page or post you would like to link your content to)

-(Link content in WordPress to custom post types in addition to pages or posts)
+(Create internal links to custom WordPress post types in addition to standard posts or pages)

-If you want to open your link in a new browser window, tick the Open link in a new window/tab box and click the Add Link button to create your internal link …
+If you would like the linked content to open in a new window, tick the Open link in a new window/tab box and click the Add Link button to create your internal link …

 (Tick the box and your link will open in a new window)